liciascl/Z01.1-2/docs-src/Projetos/E-CPU.md

 ### Entendendo a Organização do Projeto

-A pasta do projeto F no repositório Z01, possui a seguinte estrutura:
+A pasta do projeto E no repositório Z01, possui a seguinte estrutura:

 ```
-F-Computador/
+E-Computador/
     testeHW.py
     Z01SimuladorMyCPU.py
     src/